kyma-project/community-modules/README.md

 If you don't have any cluster at hand you can use this playground:
 [https://killercoda.com/interactive-kyma/scenario/oss-modules](https://killercoda.com/interactive-kyma/scenario/oss-modules)

+## Usage

+1. Apply - install module manager and default configuration
+2. Delete - delete all manage resources including module configuration and when all of them are gone delete module manager deployment
+3. Details - show resources included in the module manager deployment Yaml

 ## Contribute your module

 Checkout the community-modules repository and add your own module by adding an entry in the [channels.json](app/channels.json) file.
 Example: